 Fingernails and the Classical Guitar

-Are your nails so thin and fragile so that an hour's practice removes the corners where they strike the strings?
+Are your nails so thin and fragile that an hour's practice removes the corners where they strike the strings?
 Are your nails quick to hook and catch on the strings?
 Do your nail tips peel back in layers?
 Or maybe they split horizontally below the quick, promising a long and risky growing-out period.

-Guitarists tend to be very attentive of their fingernails.
+Guitarists tend to be very attentive to their fingernails.
 They are, after all, functionally parts of our instruments, and integral to the quality and character of the sound we produce.
 Meticulous nail care is fundamental.

 Fingernails are specialized skin appendages.
 They grow continuously.
-If their rate of growth is slowed by an acute illness or some other stress, they thin and get dips or valleys across the nail plate.
+If their rate of growth is slowed by an acute illness or some other stress, they become thin and get dips or valleys across the nail plate.
 With age people often develop longitudinal nail ridges.

 Nails grow fastest in the young.
 Growth rates decrease with age and/or with poor circulation.
 It may take four to six months for a fingernail to grow completely out from under the cuticle to the beginning of the free edge.

 Fingernails have three layers of keratinous tissue.
 Keratin, a fibrous, tough protein, is produced by skin cells.
 The three nail layers are laid down by different parts of the nail matrix, which is the area of growing cells behind and under the cuticles, under the side folds of the nails, and under the lunula.
 Keratin laid down on the roof of the nail is moderately hard and is produced by cells under the "cuticle" and under the folds at the sides of the nails.
 The harder middle layer is laid down by the cells under the lunula.
 The basement of the nail is softer keratin, produced near the center of the nail bed.
 The developing nail is forced down the nail bed as new cells are added.
 The cells become compacted and hardened by keratin.